-Unlisted household member or unlisted regular driver excess - applies if a driver who is a household member or regular driver, and who is not a listed driver on your policy, is using your car at the time of an incident for which you are claiming.
+Unlisted household member or unlisted regular driver excess - applies if a driver who's a household member or regular driver, and who's not a listed driver on your policy, is using your car at the time of an incident for which you're claiming.
 This excess applies in addition to any other excess that may also be applicable.
-This excess does not apply to learner drivers as long as another driver listed on the policy is a passenger in your car.
+This excess doesn't apply to learner drivers as long as another driver listed on the policy is a passenger in your car.

-Here is the range of excesses that apply, depending on the State or Territory where the car is kept:
+Here's the range of excesses that apply, depending on the State or Territory where the car's kept: